 Grievance Procedures for Students

-Grievance procedures for matters pertaining to students are listed in the College of the Desert Class Schedule.
-Students may obtain copies of the Schedule at the Office of Admissions.
-Inquiries regarding grievance procedures should be directed to the Dean of Students or other members of the Counseling Office staff.
+Grievance procedures for matters pertaining to students are available in the Counseling Center.
+Inquiries regarding grievance procedures should be directed to the Dean of Student Services or members of the Counseling Center staff.

 ATTENDANCE AT FIRST CLASS